anirudhb/anirudhb.github.io/README.md

 engine includes syntax highlighting for code blocks by default.
 If a theme directory is specified in the config, additional TextMate themes (\*.tmTheme) will be loaded from the directory.
-By default, engine uses the `Visual Studio Code Dark+` theme, but this can be configured.
+By default, engine uses the `Monokai` theme, but this can be configured.

 Additionally, engine comes with the following built-in themes:

+- `Monokai`
 - `Visual Studio Code Dark+`

 The following languages are not currently supported for syntax highlighting but will be supported in the future: